 When the temperatures dip to fifteen degrees or less, I do not go outside.
 (Which is why you haven’t seen many outfit pictures lately.)
-Since I was going to be home for a few days, I made a big pot of bean and vegetable soup.
+Since I would be home for a few days, I made a big pot of bean and vegetable soup.

 I used the Minnesota Heartland 11-Bean Soup Mix and made it Vegetarian Style.

 First, prepare the beans.
-Place contents of soup mix/beans in a large bowl, cover with plenty of water and soak overnight.
+Place contents of soup mix/beans in a large bowl, cover with plenty of water, and soak overnight.
 Save the seasoning packet to add to the rice.
-In the morning, drain the beans, place into a 4-quart pot with plenty of fresh water.
-Bring to a boil, then turn down the heat to low, cover, and simmer 1½ hours.
+In the morning, drain the beans, place them into a 4-quart pot with plenty of fresh water.
+Bring to a boil, then turn down the heat to low, cover, and simmer for 1½ hours.

 You will also need: